 Use the Heading Text and Text fields to edit the text that displays to whatever you'd like.

-Use the Heading Text and Subheading Text fields to change the text that displays on the banner.
+- Heading Text and Subheading Text fields change the text that displays on the banner.

-The Text with Image Layout grid comes with three different columns, but you can add more by clicking the Add New button.
+The Text with Image Layout grid comes with three different columns, but you can add more products by clicking the Add New button.
 In each different column, click Upload Image to add an image.
-Alt Text is what will appear if your image fails to load, and is used for SEO purposes.
+Alt Text can also be set here.

 Use the Heading Text and Text fields to change the text that displays on the column.